×

 When we asked people what advice they would give someone preparing to move to Balaton Lake Region, they said:

 "The Balaton Lake Region in Hungary is a popular destination for expats due to its beautiful landscapes, rich history, and vibrant culture.
 Before moving to this region, there are several things that expats should know.
 Firstly, the official language in Hungary is Hungarian, which is known to be one of the most difficult languages to learn.
 However, English is widely spoken in tourist areas and by younger generations.
 The cost of living in the Balaton Lake Region is relatively low compared to other European countries.
 This includes housing, groceries, dining out, and public transportation.
 However, it's important to note that salaries in Hungary are also generally lower.
 Hungary has a universal healthcare system.
 Expats who are employed in Hungary will contribute to the healthcare system through their taxes and will be eligible for state healthcare.
 However, many expats choose to also have private health insurance.
 The Balaton Lake Region has a continental climate, with hot summers and cold winters.
 The lake itself freezes over in the winter, creating a beautiful winter landscape.
 Hungarian cuisine is rich and hearty, with dishes like goulash, stuffed peppers, and chimney cake.
 The Balaton Lake Region is also known for its excellent wines.
 Public transportation in Hungary is reliable and affordable.
 The Balaton Lake Region is well-connected by train and bus services, and there are also ferries that cross the lake.
 Hungary is a member of the European Union, so EU citizens can move there without a visa.
 Non-EU citizens will need to apply for a residence permit.
 The Balaton Lake Region is a safe place to live, with a low crime rate.
 However, like anywhere, it's important to take basic safety precautions.
 Finally, Hungarians are known for their hospitality and love of festivals.
-The Balaton Lake Region hosts numerous events throughout the year, including wine festivals, music festivals, and sailing competitions," wrote one member in Balaton Lake Region.
+The Balaton Lake Region hosts numerous events throughout the year, including wine festivals, music festivals, and sailing competitions," said one expat in Balaton Lake Region.

 How do I find a place to live in Balaton Lake Region?